XtraKrispi/the-power-of-purity/slides.md

 # What is purity?

-A function is considered pure if it does not alter state outside of the function itself.

-This means no global mutation, no side effects, nothing that affects anything but the inputs and the outputs.
+A pure function:
+  * Does not alter state <!-- .element: class="fragment" -->
+  * Performs no mutation <!-- .element: class="fragment" -->
+  * Does no side effects <!-- .element: class="fragment" -->
+  * Same input = Same output <!-- .element: class="fragment" -->

 ---
 # Haskell

-* Haskell is a purely functional programming language.
+* Turing complete general purpose purely functional programming language <!-- .element: class="fragment" -->

-* Because Haskell is a pure language, there are no such things as side effects, and every function is pure.
+* No side effects, every operation is pure <!-- .element: class="fragment" -->

-* Haskell functions are more akin to mathematical functions as opposed to typical functions in most programming languages:

-**For the same input, every single function in Haskell returns the same output.**
+**For the same input, Haskell will always return the same output** <!-- .element: class="fragment" -->

+Note: Talk about how side effects are possible, just not in the way you think

 ----